Would you like to create a custom single attachments template in WordPress?

 Individual images and other uploaded files on your website are displayed on a single attachments page.
 However, many themes don’t provide a template for attachments.

-In this article, we’ll show you how to create a custom single attachments template in WordPress.
+In this article, we will show you how to easily create a custom single attachments template in WordPress.

 What Is an Attachments Page in WordPress?